done1892/titanic_learningfromdisaster/README.md

 # titanic_learningfromdisaster
-A machine learning flow performed in python i expose my code reguarding forecasting of survivals
+A machine learning flow performed in python
+Here you can find my code reguarding forecasting of survivals I admit this is my second machine learning workflow in python, so i accept tips :)